 Adapting DOAS Unit To Your HVAC System

-There is a proven method that will meet the challenges of complying with the ASHRAE Standards, delivering precise amounts of ventilation to spaces regardless of load size, and do it cost-effectively.
+There is a proven method that will meet the challenges of complying with the ASHRAE Standards.
+The goal is to deliver precise amounts of ventilation to spaces regardless of load size, and do it cost-effectively.

 Known specifically as a Dedicated Outside Air System, or DOAS HVAC unit, the outdoor air is conditioned separately from the air that controls the building’s space temperature (dry bulb).
-By having one system to provide and dehumidify all the ventilation air and a second system to control the space dry bulb temperature, both humidity control, and space temperature control are improved.
+With one system providing dehumidification and a second system controlling the ventilation.
+We control the space dry bulb temperature and humidity and space temperature control are improved.

 By conditioning the outdoor air and recirculated air independently, a DOAS unit effectively separates the sensible and latent loads.
 The outdoor-air DOAS unit removes the latent load to control humidity, and the main HVAC unit removes the sensible load to produce a comfortable temperature.
 This is important because the primary source of building humidity in most climate areas is fresh outdoor ventilation air that has not been properly dehumidified.
 Additionally, the DOAS unit can assist the main HVAC unit by controlling smaller internally generated amounts of latent load that naturally build from occupants and other sources.
 It does this by providing air that is slightly drier than the target humidity level.
 Generally speaking, a DOAS provides “neutral” air of 70ºF to 72ºF @ 50% RH.